ECE364/ECE364.github.io/_policies/cheating.md

 ###### No generative AI

 - Textbooks and online documentation are allowed to be used with the homeworks.
 - You are not allowed to use generative AIs for the homeworks.
 I totally get that lots of people find generative AI to be a useful [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck) when coding, but I do not believe that is the way most people are using it.
-I totally understand the philosophical argument, but I've been doing this a while now and I firmly believe eliminating all struggle from learning harms students from becoming more intelligent the same way eliminating struggle from exercise eliminates any strength gains.
+I totally understand the philosophical argument, but I've been doing this a while now, and I firmly believe eliminating all struggle from learning harms students from becoming more intelligent the same way eliminating struggle from exercise eliminates any strength gains.
 And there's more research coming out that supports [this point of view](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4895486).

 #### Penalties